Sasszem/Jelek/file_format.md

 - DC - solves for all voltages and currents
 - GEN - solves for equivalent generator (Thevenin and Norton) parameters
 - TWOPORT - solves for all possible two-port characteristic matrices
+- EQ - diagnostic printing of the extended matrix of the equation system

 If omitted, it defaults to DC